astrolabsoftware/spark-fits/README.rst

 Building From Source
 ================

-For developers!
-Example: This library is built with SBT, which is automatically downloaded by the included shell script.
+This library is built with SBT, and needs the `nom.tam.fits <https://github.com/nom-tam-fits/nom-tam-fits>`_ library.
-To build a JAR file simply run sbt/sbt package from the project root.
+To build a JAR file simply run `sbt assembly` from the project root.
-The build configuration includes support for both Scala 2.10 and 2.11.
+The build configuration includes support for Scala 2.11.

 TODO list
 ================